Packaging & Waste

 Deposit Return Scheme

-A deposit return scheme (DRS) for single-use drinks containers is set to be introduced in Scotland in August 2023, and in future in England, Wales and Northern Ireland.
+A deposit return scheme (DRS) for single-use drinks containers is set to be introduced across the UK in October 2025.

 A DRS works by charging a small deposit on certain drink containers at the point of purchase.
 Consumers can then get their deposit back once the drinks container has been returned to a designated collection point.